JoeMcCleery/beersandfooty/README.md

 # beersandfooty
-A website for posting beer and footy review
+A website for posting beer and footy reviews